codefresh-io/cap-docs.codefresh.io/_docs/administration/git-tokens.md

-Git tokens are an integral part of authentication in CSDP.
-We use two types of Git tokens:
-* Runtime token, a token per runtime
-* Personal token, a user access token, unique to each user
+CSDP requires two types of Git tokens, a Git runtime token per runtime, and a Git personal access token, for each runtime, unique to every user.
+If you have access to multiple runtimes as a user in CSDP, you require a personal access token for each runtime.

-You can update expired, revoked, or invalid tokens.
+Users can update expired, revoked, or invalid Git runtime and personal user tokens.

 ### Git runtime tokens
 The Git runtime token is a dedicated token required to provision CSDP runtimes.
-The token is specific to a runtime and not per user.
+The Git runtime token is specific to a runtime, and is mandatory for runtime installation.

-An expired, revoked, or invalid Git runtime token is flagged by a notification in the CSDP UI.
-You can then generate a new token from your Git provider, and update it in CSDP.
+An expired, revoked, or invalid Git runtime token, is flagged by a notification in the CSDP UI.
+You can then generate a new Git runtime token from your Git provider, and update it in CSDP.

 #### Git runtime token permissions
 Git runtime tokens need both repo and admim repo access to create webhooks for Git events.